Infection prevention and control

 Like every other NHS Trust in England, The Royal Marsden reports numbers of particular infections to the national surveillance system.
 These infections include bloodstream infections (also called bacteraemias) caused by MRSA and cases of C difficile infection.

-Last month (April 2013) we reported no cases of MRSA and one case of C difficile that was attributable to The Royal Marsden.
+Last month (October 2013) we reported no cases of MRSA and two cases of C difficile that were attributable to The Royal Marsden.

 Please note that while we make every effort to ensure that the monthly numbers we display are accurate, reports to the national surveillance system undergo a comprehensive validation process that may result in small discrepancies between these reports and the final numbers published by the Health Protection Agency.